 Data share settings and form submission settings both occur at the project level and are inherited by all forms in the project.

 - From the Home page, click on the Share Project icon;

-You can also access Share modal from the project page.
+You can also access the Share modal from the project page.
 If you don’t see the Share button, you don’t have permission to change the share settings.

-- If you would like to add a single collaborator, click on Add Single Collaborator and enter a collaborator’s username or name that you would like to share the project with.
+- If you would like to add a single collaborator, click on Add Single Collaborator and enter a collaborator’s username or a name that you would like to share the project with.

 - Alternatively, you can add multiple collaborators by clicking on Add Multiple collaborators tab.
 Add multiple collaborator usernames, and click enter to add another collaborator username.
 Make sure you are adding the correct usernames.

 - You can also import users from one project to another.
 To do this, click on Add Multiple collaborators tab and click Import Collaborators from the ProjectAll the users shared with the project you selected will be imported and then you can click on Share.

 You can grant project access to collaborators who have Ona accounts.
 When you add a collaborator to your project, the next step is to select their level of access from the permissions drop-down menu as shown below:

 If someone is given permission to a project where they have view permissions, they also receive view permissions for the forms.
 If a user receives Can Edit and higher permissions for a project, they will be able to submit data to forms, as long as the form status is active.

 |Can view||Can view and download||Can submit||Can edit||Is admin|